Children of Heaven (1997 film): Plot

 Nine-year-old Ali picks up his six-year-old sister Zahra's repaired shoes from a cobbler.
 While purchasing potatoes at a grocer's, Ali hides the shoes in a bag next to a vegetable stand outside.
 A homeless man unknowingly picks up the bag, thinking it is garbage.
 Frantic, Ali knocks over the stand to search for the shoes, and is chased away by the grocer.

 Aware of his family's financial troubles, Ali tells Zahra not to inform their parents about her lost shoes.
 That night, the pair agree to share Ali's shoes: Zahra will wear them to school in the morning and return them to Ali at midday, so he can wear them to his afternoon classes.

 Ali scores the joint-highest on a test, and his teacher awards him a gold-colored pen; he gifts it to Zahra to apologise for losing her shoes.
 Ali's persistent lateness is noticed by his principal, who orders him to return to school with his father.
 Ali's teacher, citing his performance, persuades the principal to reconsider.

 One day, Zahra notices her missing pink shoes worn by Roya, another student.
 After class, Zahra follows Roya home and later brings Ali to recover her shoes.
 Upon seeing Roya's blind father, they leave without further action.
 To reward her school performance, Roya's father buys her new shoes and throws away Zahra's.
 Zahra is dismayed when she finds out.

-Ali's father, anxious to earn more momey, borrows gardening equipment and travels with Ali to wealthier areas in Tehran to find work.
+Ali's father, anxious to earn more money, borrows gardening equipment and travels with Ali to wealthier areas in Tehran to find work.
 He eventually works for Alireza, a six-year-old boy, and his grandfather, who pays Ali's father generously.
 Later, Ali's father's bicycle's brakes fail, and he is injured and unable to work after falling off the bike.

 Ali learns of a regional children's long-distance race; the prize for finishing third is one week at a vacation camp and a pair of sneakers.
 Ali enters to win new shoes for Zahra but accidentally finishes first.
 Upon returning home, Ali refuses to tell Zahra where he placed.
 Ali's father, having repaired his bicycle, buys a pair of white and a pair of pink shoes.
 In the final shot, Ali, dejected as his sneakers are torn from the race, is shown dipping his bare, blistered feet in a pool.

 Alternate versions include an epilogue, revealing that Ali achieves success as a long-distance runner.